melt-umn/silver/support/vs-code/silverlsp/README.md

 ## Requirements

-Running this extension requires Java >= 11.
+Running this extension requires Java 11.
+Issues have been noted with newer versions of Java.

 ## Extension Settings